KNR8070/Genetic_Algorithm_WFLOP/README.md

-                                  power - power of the best performing layout at each generation cos - cost of the best performing layout at each generation n_t - no.of turbines in the best performing layout at each generation eff - efficiency of the ebst performing layout at each generation n - no.of generations/iterrations completed
+                                  power - power of the best performing layout at each generation cos - cost of the best performing layout at each generation n_t - no.of turbines in the best performing layout at each generation eff - efficiency of the best performing layout at each generation n - no.of generations/iterrations completed
 ```